 Mokuso is a japanese term for silent meditation.
 First kanji reads as “moku” and means silence or stop and the second one is “so” and means to think or focus.
 Mokuso is a common way to start and to end a training session in the japanese martial arts and especially aikido.

 Dang Thong Phong was born in 1935.
 He started his Martial Arts career from Han Bai Duong Vietnamese Shaolin Kung-fu and Judo and from 1958 he added Aikido and Taekwondo to the list of his favourite activities and he continues to follow his choices even now, after almost 60 years.

-If you ever tried to find some good educational videos about ukemi – there’s a good chance that you stopped looking right when Donovans Meeting the Mat explanations were found.
+If you ever tried to find some good educational videos about ukemi – there’s a good chance that you stopped looking right when Donovan Waite Meeting the Mat explanations were found.
 This is what happened to me.
-You may get no idea why it’s attractive but you get the feel that everything should work like that.
-It’s the softness of falls and smooth moves are making the feeling.
+You may get no idea why it’s attractive but you will get the feel that everything should work just like that because of the softness and smoothness of the moves.

 Vassilis Nykteris holds a 5th dan that is based in Greece.
 He’s running a biggest dojo there and is representing Aikido Aikikai of the country.
 He also founded Aikido Academy of Athens and Aikido Academy of Cyprus. (more…)

 Not much of the people, who had a chance to learn under O-Sensei himself, are still with us these days.
 They are in demand even much more then it’s physically possible to a young man, not an old one which they are.
 Yasunari Kitaura is one of this small count and he still there to teach what he learned through his life. (more…)